 3.1.
 Stratigraphic log and samples

 [12] Following work at Mead Steam, we photographed and logged the middle and upper segments at Branch Stream (Figures 3 - 6).
 A “zero” datum was set as low in the middle segment as possible, just above the waterfall and within uppermost Lower Limestone.
-From this datum, the strata appear continuous for at least 150 m of stream length, although photographs and samples have to jump between the middle and upper segments (Figures 4A, 4B).
-Thus, much of Lower Marl can be examined.
-Individual decimeter-scale beds were measured perpendicular to dip, identified as one of three lithologies (limestone, marly limestone, or marl), and catalogued numerically (Figure 6).
+From this datum, the strata appear continuous for at least 150 m of stream length; thus, much of Lower Marl can be examined (Figures 4A, 4B).
+Individual decimetre-scale beds were measured perpendicular to dip, identified as one of three lithologies (limestone, marly limestone, or marl), and catalogued numerically (Figure 6).
 The total length of exposed logged section was 84 m after correcting for dip and changes in stream direction.

 [13] Three-hundred and sixty-seven fresh rock samples were chiseled from the sides of Branch Stream over the logged section.
 Samples varied in size and shape but generally exceeded 300 g.
 Sampling was carried out to minimize bias towards marl-rich horizons, which exists in the current totality of Lower Limestone and Lower Marl samples collected at Mead Stream (Hollis et al., 2005; Nicolo et al., 2007, 2010; Slotnick et al., 2012).
 Sampling was also done to ensure stratigraphic overlap between the middle and upper segments.
 In the end, the average sampling resolution is approximately 22 cm.
-This is similar to the current sampling resolution over the corresponding interval at Mead Stream, although less skewed to “events” (Slotnick et al., 2012; Slotnick et al., in prep).
+This is similar to the current sampling resolution over the corresponding interval at Mead Stream, although less skewed to CIEs (Slotnick et al., 2012; Slotnick et al., in prep).

 3.2 Sample preparation and analyses

 [14] Samples were tallied as marl, marly limestone, or limestone and bagged in the field, carried out on foot, and transported to a rock preparation lab.
 Weathering rinds were detached with a rock saw.
 Remaining samples were freeze-dried to remove potential water, and powdered in a tungsten carbide rock mill.
-Powdered sample material was then analyzed for carbonate content and stable isotope composition.
+Powdered sample material was then analysed for carbonate content and stable isotope composition.

-[15] The carbonate bomb method (Dunn, 1980) was used for determining carbonate contents (Table 1).
-A 1.3% analytical precision (1) was determined from calibration curves and from multiple analyses of an in-house standard.
+[15] The carbonate bomb method (Dunn, 1980) was used for determining carbonate contents A 1.3% analytical precision (1) was determined from calibration curves and from multiple analyses of an in-house standard.
 Bulk stable isotopes were measured at the Stable Isotope Lab, GNS Science, Wellington, New Zealand.
 Analyses were completed on a GVI IsoPrime Carbonate Preparation System at a reaction temperature of 25°C for 24 hours and run via dual inlet on the IsoPrime mass spectrometer.
-All results are reported with respect to Vienna PeeDee belemnite (VPDB) via integration to the NBS-18 and NBS-19 standards and then normalization to Carrera Marble, an internal standard, with reported values of 2.04‰ for δ13C and -6.40‰ for δ18O (Table 1).
-The external precision for these measurements is better than 0.1‰ for δ13C and better than 0.2‰ for δ18O.
-Similar to Mead Stream, stable oxygen isotope values are reported but only in passing, because they are significantly depleted in 18O, suggesting oxygen isotope exchange with meteoric water (Banner and Hanson, 1990; Bishop et al., ).
+All results are reported with respect to Vienna PeeDee belemnite (VPDB) via integration to the NBS-18 and NBS-19 standards and then normalization to Carrera Marble, an internal standard, with reported values of 2.04‰ for 13C and -6.40‰ for 18O.
+The external precision for these measurements is < 0.1‰ for 13C and < 0.2‰ for 18O.
+Similar to Mead Stream, stable oxygen isotope values are reported but only in passing, because they are significantly depleted in 18O, suggesting oxygen isotope exchange with meteoric water (Banner and Hanson, 1990; Bishop et al., in press).

 4. Results